Follow these steps to run a compliant delivery service in California with Point of Sale software solution Meadow

 In Meadow, you have the flexibility to define your zones by free-hand drawing or importing predefined areas, such as ZIP codes, cities, counties, or tax jurisdictions.

-Here are some advanced methods for defining and customizing delivery zones:
+Advanced methods for defining and customizing delivery zones:

-• Free-Hand Drawing: Create zones by drawing directly on a map for precise targeting of streets or neighborhoods.
+• Free-hand drawing: Create zones by drawing directly on a map for precise targeting of streets or neighborhoods.

-• Import by Zip Code: Use zip codes as a reference and refine for more precise areas.
+• Import by zip code: Use zip codes as a reference and refine for more precise areas.

-• Import by Tax Jurisdictions: Define zones based on tax jurisdictions for accurate calculations.
+• Import by tax jurisdictions: Define zones based on tax jurisdictions for accurate calculations.

-• Import by City/County: Create zones based on city or county boundaries to manage different regulations.
+• Import by city/county: Create zones based on city or county boundaries to manage different regulations.

-• Taxes and Operating Hours: Set specific tax rates and operating hours for each zone to ensure compliance and accurate taxation.
+• Taxes and operating hours: Set specific tax rates and operating hours for each zone to ensure compliance and accurate taxation.

-• Dynamic Adjustments: Adjust delivery time estimates, service zones, and order minimums based on real-time demand and operational needs.
+• Dynamic adjustments: Adjust delivery time estimates, service zones, and order minimums based on real-time demand and operational needs.
+Learn more: Drive Sales with Smarter, Faster Cannabis Delivery Software

 Inventory Manager Using Cannabis POS System for Delivery Fulfillment